dvillaj/Environment-Pandas/README.md

 - Add a new repository secret named `DOCKERHUB_TOKEN` with the token from DockerHub

-This action will be executed when a new tag named `v*` is pushed to the repository
+This action will be executed automatically when a new tag named `v*` is pushed to the repository

 ## Deploy Docker Image to DigitalOcean (Cloud Provider)